Mediobanca buys Arma Partners to boost tech advisory offer

-MILAN, May 18 (Reuters) - Mediobanca MDBI.MI said on Thursday it had agreed to acquire London-based corporate finance advisory firm Arma Partners as Italy's leading investment bank expands its international reach.
+MILAN, May 18 (Reuters) - Mediobanca MDBI.MI said on Thursday it had agreed to buy London-based Arma Partners, as Italy's leading investment bank seeks to capture growing corporate demand for advisory services on tech deals and expand its international reach.

-With 12 partners and 86 staff, Arma was founded in 2003 by Paul-Noël Guély, a former head of software and services as well as head of European technology investment banking for Lehman Brothers and Goldman Sachs.
+The acquisition, which Mediobanca expects to boost its fee income by 10%, comes ahead of a new three-year strategy CEO Alberto Nagel will unveil on May 24.

-Arma is particularly active in the software, cloud services, data, internet and fintech segments.
+With a focus on software, cloud services, data and fintech, Arma has advised on some 100 transactions over the past five years worth in aggregate more than $85 billion.
+It ranks first as an adviser on large European software buyouts.

 Mediobanca did not disclose the price of the transaction, saying only it would pay 40% in cash at closing and stagger the rest over four years based partly on Arma's performance.